crt25/collimator/docs/python/python.md

 ### Virtual file system

-Because Jupyterlite simulates a full Jupyter environment in a browser, `pyodide` (the software used to execute python on a browser) provides a virtual filesystem.
+Because Jupyterlite simulates a full Jupyter environment in a browser, `pyodide` (the software used to execute Python on a browser) provides a virtual filesystem.

 By default, the files visible in the file inspector are mounted on `/drive`.
 Unfortunately we observed spurious and transient issues when reading from and writing to `/drive` from pyodide.